zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/configuration.md

 weight: 200
 ---

 ## Overview

 This document explains how to use F5 NGINX Ingress Controller to configure [NGINX App Protect WAF v5](https://docs.nginx.com/nginx-app-protect-waf/v5/).

-{{< note >}} Check out the complete NGINX Ingress Controller with NGINX App Protect WAF example resources on GitHub [for VirtualServer resources](https://github.com/nginxinc/kubernetes-ingress/tree/v{{< nic-version >}}/examples/custom-resources/app-protect-waf-v5).
-F5 recommends to re-compile your NGINX AppProtect WAF Policy Bundles with each release of NGINX Ingress Controller.
-This will ensure your Policies remain compatible and are compiled with the latest Attack Signatures, Bot Signatures, and Threat Campaigns.{{< /note >}}
+{{< note >}} There are complete NGINX Ingress Controller with NGINX App Protect WAF [example resources on GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v{{< nic-version >}}/examples/custom-resources/app-protect-waf-v5).

+F5 recommends recompiling your NGINX AppProtect WAF Policy Bundles with each release of NGINX Ingress Controller.
+This ensures Policies remain compatible and are compiled with the latest attack signatures, bot signatures, and Ttreat campaigns.{{< /note >}}

-## Global Configuration
+## Global configuration

 NGINX Ingress Controller has global configuration parameters that match those in NGINX App Protect WAF.
 They are found in the [ConfigMap resource]({{< relref "configuration/global-configuration/configmap-resource.md#modules" >}}): the NGINX App Protect WAF parameters are prefixed with `app-protect*`.